k8ssandra/k8ssandra/docs/content/en/docs/topics/ingress/traefik/repair/_index.md

 ---
-title: "Monitoring UI"
+title: "Repair"
-linkTitle: "Monitoring UI"
+linkTitle: "Repair"
-weight: 1
+weight: 2
 date: 2020-11-13
 description: |
-  Configuring Traefik to expose the K8ssandra monitoring interfaces.
+  Configuring Traefik to expose the K8ssandra repair interface
 ---

-Follow these steps to configure and install `Traefik Ingress` custom resources for accessing your K8ssandra cluster's monitoring interface (provided by Grafana & Prometheus).
+Follow these steps to configure and install `Traefik Ingress` custom resources for accessing your K8ssandra cluster's repair interface (provided by Cassandra Reaper).

 ## Tools